 The RAPID framework helps everyone know where they sit in the decision making process, and who ultimately holds the “D”.

-The “R” role typically involves 80% of the work in a decision.
+The “R” role typically involves 80 percent of the work in a decision.
 The recommender gathers relevant information and will propose a course of action, sometimes more than one alternative, highlighting the pros and cons of each.

 - Establish criteria and required facts upfront